mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 (h_{t,i}-\mu_t)^2.
 $$

-Then it normalizes each coordinate:
+Then each coordinate is centered and rescaled:

 $$
 \widehat{h}_{t,i}